James Stewart with his nurse Thelma Ritter in a scene from Alfred Hitchcock's 'Rear Window'.

 100 best mystery movies of all time

 Deciding on the best mystery movies of all time may be a mystery unto itself.
-Devotees of suspense, thrillers, whodunits, and horror films will no doubt have their own solutions to such a puzzle.
+Devotees of suspense, thrillers, whodunits, and horror films will no doubt have their own answers to such a puzzle, and with new mystery movies hitting the big screen every year, there's no shortage of material to choose from.
+In 2024, audiences have been on the edge of their seats with films like "Cuckoo," "Trap," and "Blink Twice."

 Stacker compiled data on all mystery movies to come up with a Stacker score—a weighted index split evenly between IMDb and Metacritic scores.
 To qualify, the film had to be listed as a mystery on IMDb, have a Metascore, and have at least 2,500 votes.
 Ties were broken by Metascore, and further ties were broken by IMDb user rating.
 Every movie on the list has been considered according to the history and development of mystery films.